commanded/commanded/guides/Process Managers.md

 The `apply/2` function is used to mutate the process manager's state.
 It receives its current state and the interested event.
 It must return the modified state.

-## `error/3`
+## `error/4`

-You can define an `error/3` callback function to handle any errors returned from command dispatch.
-Use pattern matching on the error and/or command to explicitly handle certain errors or commands.
+You can define an `error/4` callback function to handle any errors returned from command dispatch.
+The function is passed the command dispatch error (e.g. `{:error, :failure}`), the failed command, any pending commands, and a context map containing state passed between retries.
+Use pattern matching on the error and/or failed command to explicitly handle certain errors or commands.

 You can return one of the following responses depending upon the error severity: